r-cemper/Code-Scanner/README.md

 # Code-Scanner
-This routine is built to work in Caché/Ensemble/.. and IRIS without any chcanges
+This routine is built to work in Caché/Ensemble/.. and IRIS without any changes
 The original code was used to prepare the migration of an installation to IRIS
 that was grown over decades.
 This dual-sided compatibility was achieved by using pure ObjectScript without